tanayjain92/CFO-Insights/README.md

 # CFO Insights – Apple Financials

-CFO Insights is a Streamlit app for exploring Apple’s annual financials (2009–2024) with grounded, data-backed answers.
+CFO Insights is an agenticAI Streamlit app for exploring Apple’s annual financials (2009–2024) with grounded, data-backed answers.
 It combines DuckDB SQL analytics, LangGraph orchestration, and a Chroma-backed glossary RAG retriever to deliver metrics, trends, and clear financial definitions.

 ## Features